 Other times, the "fugitive from justice" label is wholly inappropriate.
-Many times the individual who is accused of fleeing has simply moved or travelled, completely unaware that there are pending criminal charges against him/her or that he/she has done anything wrong by leaving.
+Many times the individual who is accused of fleeing has simply moved or traveled, completely unaware that there are pending criminal charges against him/her or that he/she has done anything wrong by leaving.

 But regardless of the category into which you fall, our firm is here to help.
 We know the most effective strategies for fighting your extradition so that you may avoid the embarrassment, expense and time that necessarily accompanies the extradition process.

 California's extradition laws involve two types of extradition:

 - extradition into California (that is, extradition where California is the demanding state because the crime was allegedly committed here yet the accused is discovered in another state - discussed in detail in our article on Extradition into California, and